^

 • Exfoliates unnecessary cells.

-• Moisturizes, restores, optimizes the secretion of sebaceous glands.
+• Moisturizes, restores, optimizes sebum secretion.

 Simple recipes:

-Overexposure can cause dryness and increased peeling.
+Overexposure can provoke dryness and increased peeling.
 It is best to do the manipulation in the evening, so as not to go out in the sun until the skin is restored.
 Soothing masks, nourishing preparations are what the skin needs after cleansing the face with acid.

-• Prolonged erythema
+• Long-lasting erythema

-• Intensive Exfoliation
+• Intensive exfoliation

 • Dryness

-• Pigmentary dyschromia
+• Pigment dyschromia

 • Systemic toxicity, salicylism